Getting a New Puppy?

 If bringing home a new puppy isn't a good enough reason to give your home a good tidy-up, I don't know what is.

-Did you know that something as innocent as dark chocolate can kill a young puppy?
+Did you know something as innocent as dark chocolate can kill a young puppy?
 Play it safe and put everything away, out of sight.

 Puppy-proofing your home is vital; I don't mean to sound dramatic, but it could save his life.
 Learn how to make your home puppy-proof and a safe place for your curious new puppy.